-- Pre-Event Lists.
+- Pre-Event List.
 Sponsors of a Forrester event are provided a “Pre-Event List” for event staffing purposes.
-The list does not contain names or contact information.
-It may contain the industry, company name and job level of individuals that have registered for the event.
+The list contains job level, industry, and company name of individuals that have registered for the event.

-- Live Events.
-Forum event attendees are provided with badges having bar codes that may be scanned at sponsored activities or sponsor booths.
-Attendee contact information is transferred to any sponsor that scans the badge.
+- Live Events: Forum event attendees are provided with badges having bar codes that may be scanned at sponsored activities or sponsor booths.
+Attendee contact information (first name, last name, title, company, email, work phone, work address, work state, work zip code, country) is transferred to any sponsor that scans the badge.

-- Virtual Events.
-When visiting a sponsor’s virtual booth in the Event’s Marketplace, the sponsor is able to see your name, title, and company in real-time.
-If you download information or click anything in the sponsor’s virtual booth, then your contact information is transferred to the sponsor in real-time for the sponsor’s use in marketing.
+- Virtual Events: When visiting a sponsor’s virtual space in the Event’s Marketplace, the sponsor is able to see your name, title, and company in real-time.
+If you download information or view anything in the sponsor’s virtual space, then your contact information (first name, last name, title, company, email, work phone, work address, work state, work zip code, country) is transferred to the sponsor in real-time for the sponsor’s use in marketing.

 - Sponsored Event Lists and RFID badge scanning.

-- Live Events.
-When attending an event session sponsored by a third party, your badge may be scanned.
-Attendee contact information is transferred to any sponsor that scans the badge.
-Radio frequency identification (RFID) technology may be used to scan a badge when attending certain sponsored sessions at events held in the United States.
+- Live Events: When attending an event session sponsored by a third party, your badge may be scanned.
+Attendee contact information (first name, last name, title, company, email, work phone, work address, work state, work zip code, country) is transferred to any sponsor that scans the badge.
+Radio frequency identification (RFID) technology may be used to scan a badge when attending certain sessions at events held in the United States.
 Please note that signage outside such sponsored sessions will alert an attendee if the RFID functionality of a badge is being used at that session.
 If so, by walking into these sessions you agree to have your badge automatically scanned and your contact information shared with the session sponsor.

-- Virtual Events.
-When attending or viewing a recording of a virtual session sponsored by a third party your contact information is transferred to the sponsor in real-time for the sponsor’s marketing purposes.
+- Virtual Events: When attending a virtual session sponsored by a third party you agree to the transfer of your contact information (first name, last name, title, company, email, work phone, work address, work state, work zip code) by Forrester to the sponsor for the sponsor’s marketing purposes.